Cody-Nicholson96/Non-Tech/Critical_Thinking/conditionals.md

 -

-The "If" side of the statement is called the Antecedant, and is the sufficient condition
+The "If" side of the statement is called the Antecedent, and is the sufficient condition

 The "Then" side of the statement is called the Consequent, and is the necessary condition